 Despite their intelligence and their capacity for camouflage, cephalopods are vulnerable to predators such as sharks, dolphins, and other cephalopods.
 The video below shows a Moray eel catching an octopus.
 The octopus attempts to cling to a rock with her tentacles, but the eel is too strong for her.
 They struggle for about ninety seconds before the eel manages to pull the octopus out of her hiding place and carries her back to his lair to eat.

 When we think of predators, we tend to think of large animals.
 They are the ones we see in nature documentaries, wild animal parks, the media, and children’s books.
 They can also pose a threat to human beings.
 They are in the minority, however, even when we just consider vertebrates.
 The vast majority of vertebrate predators are much smaller than lions, crocodiles, and wolves.
-There are around 170,000 Jaguars,33 70,000 leopards, 30,000 Cougars, 20,000 lions,34 7,000 cheetahs, and 3,000 tigers.35 Taken together, the most common species of big cat comprise fewer than 300,000 individuals.
+There are around 170,000 Jaguars,33 70,000 leopards, 30,000 cougars, 20,000 lions,34 7,000 cheetahs, and 3,000 tigers.35 Taken together, the most common species of big cat comprise fewer than 300,000 individuals.
 Smaller cats, by contrast, have a global population somewhere between 200 and 600 million, including approximately 100 million wild/feral animals.
 In the United States alone, domesticated cats kill between 6.3 and 22.3 billion mammals and 1.3 to 4 billion birds every year.36 As anyone who has witnessed a cat killing a mouse can attest, these are not quick deaths.
 Often domestic cats will “play” with the animals they capture until they finally succumb to their injuries.
-The video below shows a domestic cat playing with a mouse before finally eating her.

 Although cats are cute and usually harmless to humans, they are powerful and dangerous predators to mice.
 To put this in perspective, we must think about the relative size and weights of the animals in question.